sveetch/cookiecutter-bireli/docs/project-usage/backend.rst

 `Django REST Framework`_ that you can browse on ``/api/`` or ``/api/search/redoc/`` or ``/api/schema/swagger-ui/``.

-Currently it only includes API endpoints from Lotus but you can gathers applications from other applications.
+Currently it only includes API endpoints from :ref:`project_backend_blog` but you can gather endpoints from other applications.

 .. composer-app-requirements:: api
    :title: Requirements

+.. _project_backend_blog:

 Blog
 ----